JamieBort/PuppyLove/README.md

     - [ ] iii.
 Style table.
     - [ ] iv.
 Style form.
   - [ ] c.
 Make this look appropriate on desktop/laptop devices.
+    - [ ] i.
+Style header to match the mockup.
 - [ ] 5.
 Clean up tags (id and class) so the css consists of as few of lines of code as necessary.
 - [ ] 6.
 Delete commented out, unused code.
 - [X] 7.
 Make gh-pages branch.